madebyrobq/Ortho4x10TKL/README.md

 ## Disclaimer

 **Offered without warranty or liability!
-Use/modify/order at your own risk.
+Use / modify / order at your own risk.
 No customer support.**

 For a first attempt, and as a hobby project, it turned out quite well!
 But this was just for fun and not made with the rigor or intent to commercialize it (for now...) so it isn't perfect.